taichi-dev/taichi_benchmark/saxpy/README.md

 It is a standard algorithm implemented in almost all BLAS libraries.

 The algorithm is generally recognized as a "memory-bound" problem which frequently traverses memory other than utlizing arithmetic units.
-To be more specific, 2 floating-point arithmetic operations and 2 reads and 1 write memory operations are conducted on each element.
+To be more specific, 2 floating-point arithmetic operations and 3 memory operations (2 reads and 1 write) are conducted on each element.
 The overall compute load is `N * 2` and memory access footprint is `N * 3 * sizeof(float) = 12 * N`.
 The arithmetic intensity is `1/6` (floating-point operations per byte).
 We will use these formulas to assess compute and memory throughput in the subsequent sections.